dhmlau/loopback4-authentication-app/instructions-jwtauth-userservice.md

 `verifyCredentials` function: Use the code in https://github.com/strongloop/loopback4-example-shopping/blob/master/packages/shopping/src/services/user-service.ts as a reference.

-## Create the DataSource and Repository
+## (Optional) Create tables for User and UserCredentials in SQL database

-- UserRepository
-- UserCredentialsRepository

 ---